cdwharton/sizeyThingy/README.md

 relativePosition: false - This is to say "I want this to sit within the flow of html, e.g. at top, not overlaying anything".

 mobileRelative: true - If you're using a mobile/smart phone/tablet this allows you to switch off fixed positioning just for know mobile devices.

+positionBottom: false - set true to position bar at the bottom of the screen.

 dark: true - Would you like a white bar with dark text or a dark bar with white text, false for white bar, true for dark bar